 The terms and conditions of PGSs can be found here.

-The University will select a number of senior PhD students every year to receive an award for this overseas research attachment program.
-The Overseas Research Awards (ORA) for PhD Students aims to enrich students’ research experience by providing them with exposure to a foreign culture and environment, and widening their circle of professional contacts, so as to better prepare students for their future careers.
+The Overseas Research Award and Greater Bay Area Research Award for PhD Students aim to enrich students’ research experience by providing them with exposure to a foreign culture and environment, and widening their circle of professional contacts, so as to better prepare students for their future careers.

 Details of the award are provided in the Terms and Conditions of the scheme.
 Applications should be submitted to student's home Division/Department/Program Office.
 Upon return, the award recipient will need to submit an activity report covering work done and professional activities participated in during the attachment period.

 Interested students can approach their home Division/Department/Program Office for more details.

 Awardees of the Hong Kong PhD Fellowship Scheme are eligible for an annual conference travel allowance of HK$12,600 for a period of up to 4 years.
 The allowance supports the transportation costs, conference registration fees and other expenses incurred in connection with the conference or research-related activity.

 Application should be filed in advance.
 Please refer to explanatory notes of the scheme for more details.

 The Research Travel Grant (RTG) program is intended to help support the cost of travel for postdoctoral students, research graduate students, and undergraduate students who present research papers at conferences and professional meetings.